GoberInfinity/ExamplePython/DataStructures/BinaryTree/Info.md

 - _Topological Sort_
   The pre-order traversal is a topologically sorted one, because a parent node is processed before any of its child nodes is done.

-- _Is binary tree a bonary search tree?_
-  In a binary search tree inorder traversal retrieves the keys in ascending sorted order

 - _Delete/Copy a binary tree_
   Post order traversal ensures that the parent cannot be deleted/copied before all children are finished.